kamilkisiela/apollo-angular/docs/source/guides/state-management.md

 <h2 id="combine-data">Combine local and remote data</h2>

-With `apollo-link-state`, you can add virtual fields to your remote data seamlessly and query them from your components by specifying a `@client` directive.
+With `local state`, you can add virtual fields to your remote data seamlessly and query them from your components by specifying a `@client` directive.
 In this example, we’re querying the client-only field isLiked alongside our server data.
 Your components are made up of local and remote data, now your queries can be too!
 This is one of the main advantages for using Apollo Client to manage all of your application's data.

 ```graphql
 const GET_DOG = gql`